clarkio/clarkio.github.io/_posts/2017-08-22-pwa-web-push-3.md

 5. Go back to your terminal and press `CTRL + c` to stop the server

 Our application server is all set to handle subscriptions from clients and push notification messages to the subscribers using the [web-push](https://github.com/web-push-libs/web-push) Node.js library.
-In the next post we'll see how we can tie it all together and start pushing notification messages to the subscribers.
+We'll see how we can tie it all together and start pushing notification messages to the subscribers [in the next post]({{ site.baseurl }}{% post_url 2017-10-18-pwa-web-push-4 %})